 - Average speed – 70 Mbps

-Well, well, well, who would’ve thought.
 One of our favorite VPN services, NordVPN, has landed in the 1st spot.
-This was a bit unexpected because speed has never been NordVPN’s forte, but their recent network update seems to have had a significant impact on speeds.
+This was a bit unexpected because speed has never been NordVPN’s forte, but their recent network update seems to have had a significant impact on speeds, so much so that now it’s really fast VPN.

 NordVPN is excellent for 4K (UHD) streaming, P2P file-sharing, and online gaming.
 And let’s not forget about the affordable price tag as well as the 30-day money-back guarantee.